 "He'd burn down the bar."

 "Might even go after Bando."

 "We should definitely do something about those tapes."
 Chitose smiled crookedly and waggled his fingers at them.
 "No need to thank us, boys."

 They vanished seconds before Bando slumped to the floor to die an untimely death of pure embarrassment.
 Peals of laughter could be heard coming from just outside.
 He groaned and put his burning face in his hands.

 Shohei knelt next to him.
 Bando thought it was to commiserate with him.
 No go.

 "San-chan's so cute when he's flustered!"

 "Your face gets all red.
 It's cute."

-He would have protested but Shouhei kissed his cheek, and that was okay.
-Then Shouhei kissed his mouth, and that was more than okay.
+He would have protested but Shohei kissed his cheek, and that was okay.
+Then Shohei kissed his mouth, and that was more than okay.